robustfamily/skill-tree/README.md

 country

 my:
-SELECT * FROM travelers WHERE country IN ('Italy', 'Spain', 'France', 'Egypt', 'Argentina', 'China')
+SELECT * FROM travelers
+  WHERE country IN ('Italy', 'Spain', 'France', 'Egypt', 'Argentina', 'China');

 best:
 Select name,country from travelers where country not in ('Canada','Mexico','USA')